-Note: To satisfy graduation requirements, three (3) credits of science are required which include: Biology, Chemistry or Physics, and one additional lab science.
-If Physics is used as a fourth year of math, it cannot count as a science credit for graduation purposes.
+Note: To satisfy graduation requirements, three (3) credits of science are required which include: Biology, Chemistry or Physics, and one additional lab science If Physics is used as a fourth year of math, it cannot count as a science credit for graduation purposes.

-G03H03 Biology I- Biology is the study of living organisms.
-Students will investigate the following: cells, interactions, photosynthesis and respiration, genetics, biotechnology, biological evolution and ecological topics.
+G03H03 Biology I - Biology is the study of living organisms.
+Students will investigate the following: cells, interactions, photosynthesis and respiration, genetics, biological evolution, and ecological topics.
 The course will be taught with an emphasis on hands-on learning, laboratories, technology and relevancy to major life issues and career choices.
-Students will take the state End of Course exam at the conclusion of the course which will count for part of the grade per state board policy.
+Students will take the state End of Course exam at the conclusion of the course which will count as part of the grade per state board policy.
 Grade Level: 9-10 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

-G03H03 Biology I Honors- This is a more in-depth study of topics presented in biology.
-As an honor's course, additional rigor will be related to the course content or by deeper investigation through research, lab investigations and engineering design.
-Students will take the state End of Course exam at the conclusion of the course which will count for part of the grade per state board policy.
+G03H03 Biology I Honors - This is a more in-depth study of topics presented in biology.
+As an honor course, additional rigor will be related to the course content or by deeper investigation through research, lab investigations and engineering design.
+Students will take the state End of Course exam at the conclusion of the course which will count as part of the grade per state board policy.
 Grade Level: 9-10 Prerequisite: a grade of 90 or above in a science course Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

-G03H10 Biology AP - The AP Biology course is designed to be the equivalent of a two-semester college introductory biology course usually taken by biology majors during their first year.
-Specific topics include evolution, cellular processes, energy and communication, genetics, information transfer, ecology, and interactions.
+G03H10 Biology AP - AP Biology is an introductory college-level biology course.
+Students cultivate their understanding of biology through inquiry-based investigations as they explore topics like evolution, energetics, information storage and transfer, and system interactions.
 It will prepare students to think critically about the rapidly changing field of biology.
 The laboratory component is equivalent to a typical college course, with an emphasis on inquiry-based investigations that provide students with opportunities to apply science practices.
 Students should be able to describe how to collect data, use data to form conclusions, and apply their conclusions to larger biological concepts.
 Students should report recorded data and quantitative conclusions drawn from the data with appropriate precision (i.e., significant figures).
 Students should also develop an understanding of how changes in the design of the experiments would impact the validity and accuracy of their results.
 Extended time may be required (homeroom, afterschool, study hall, etc.) as per College Board.
 Students should be academically motivated with a great desire to learn the sciences.
 This rigorous course is intended for students who plan on entering biology fields and/or pre-medicine.
 Students will be preparing to take the College Board AP exam in May for the chance of earning college credit.
 Grade Level: 11-12 Prerequisite: Biology I or Biology I Honors, and Chemistry or Chemistry I Honors Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO: Yes

 G03H11 IB Biology II SL/HL - This is the first of two courses in the two-year IB Biology HL sequence.
 This course is designed to allow students to master biology concepts at a collegiate level.
 In addition, this course will promote critical thinking in analysis and interpretation of laboratory data.
 The emphasis in this course is not only on content, but also on the process of scientific inquiry.
 Topics investigated will include cells and cell theory, molecular biology, genetics, ecology, evolution, biodiversity, and human physiology.
-Grade Level: 11-12 Prerequisite: Honors Biology I with Honors Chemistry a prerequisite or co-requisite

-Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO: Yes
+Grade Level: 11-12 Prerequisite: Honors Biology I and Honors Chemistry Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit:1.0 NCAA Approved: Yes EPSO: Yes